Kong/kong/UPGRADE.md

 This release introduces a new CLI, which uses the [lua-resty-cli](https://github.com/openresty/resty-cli) interpreter.
 As such, the `resty` executable (shipped in the OpenResty bundle) must be available in your `$PATH`.
 Additionally, the `bin/kong` executable is not installed through Luarocks anymore, and must be placed in your `$PATH` as well.
 This change of behavior is taken care of if you are using one of the official Kong packages.

-Once Kong updated, familiarize yourself with its new configuration format, and consider setting some of its properties via environment variables, if the need arises.
-This behavior as well as all available settings are documented in the `kong.conf.default` file shipped with this version.
+Once Kong updated, familiarize yourself with its new configuration format, and consider setting some of its properties via environment variables if the need arises.
+This behavior, as well as all available settings, are documented in the `kong.conf.default` file shipped with this version.

 Once your nodes configured, we recommend that you seemingly redirect your